 SECTION A: Requ estor Informatio n

 Name and Title: Date:

 School Name: Phone Number:

 District Name: Email:

 SECTION B: Stude ent Information

 Student Name: Student ID:

 Grade: DOB:

 Type of Plan: □ IEP ☐ Section 504 Plan ☐ ML Plan

 SECTION C: Asses sment Administr ration

-accommodation(s s): c(s) for which you are seeking approact. oval to use the unique : ELA Math World Languages
+accommodation(s s): c(s) for which you are seeking appro oval to use the unique : □ ELA □ Math □ World Languages

-Provide a brief de scription of the u unique accommodation(s) for which n you are requesting approval:
+Provide a brief de scription of the ι unique accommodation(s) for which h you are requesting approval:

-ts the need for this unique accomnor on other assessments: nodation and how it is routinely used by
+ts the need for this unique accomn or on other assessments: modation and how it is routinely used by

-Describe planning needed (e.g., space, specialized tools or equipment, and/or staff): SECTION D: Assurances In submitting this form to DoDEA HQ for approval, the School Test Coordinator or School Principal assures the following: ☐ This unique accommodation is documented in the student's IEP, Section 504 plan, or ML Ed Plan. ☐ The school team has met and considered all listed accommodations before proposing this unique accommodation. ☐ The proposed accommodation is routingly used during electronic instruction and accommodation. ☐ The proposed accommodation is routinely used during classroom instruction and assessments.
-DoDEA HQ Use Only: Approval/Denial of Request. ☐ This request has been approved. ☐ This request has been denied for the following reason: ☐ Insufficient information provided. ☐ Other: DoDEA HQ Staff Name and Position: X Signature
+Describe allowing model (see an according to the least of Describe planning needed (e.g., space, specialized tools or equipment, and/or staff): SECTION D: Assurances In submitting this form to DoDEA HQ for approval, the School Test Coordinator or School Principal assures the following: ☐ This unique accommodation is documented in the student's IEP, Section 504 plan, or ML Ed Plan. ☐ The school team has met and considered all listed accommodations before proposing this unique accommodation. ☐ The proposed accommodation is routinely used during classroom instruction and assessments.
+DoDEA HQ Use Only: Approval/Denial of Request. ☐ This request has been approved. \square This request has been denied for the following reason: \square Insufficient information provided. □ Other: DoDEA HQ Staff Name and Position: X Signature